dnsimple/dnsimple-support/content/articles/dnsimple-nameservers.markdown

 If you registered your domain with DNSimple, your name servers will already be set to the DNSimple name servers.
 There's nothing else you need to do.

-If you transferred your domain into DNSimple from another registrar, and you're ready for us to start providing your DNS, you need to change your name severs to DNSimple.
-To do this, go to your domain page, and click <label>Switch to DNSimple Name Servers</label>.
+If you transferred your domain into DNSimple from another registrar, and you're ready for us to start providing your DNS, you need to [change your name severs to DNSimple](/articles/delegating-dnsimple-registered/).

 <note>
 We do not automatically change your name servers to ours during the transfer process.